Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Abstract

 \section{Abstract}

 The width of a neural network matters since increasing the width will necessarily increase the model capacity.
 However, the performance of a network does not improve linearly with the width and soon gets saturated.
-To tackle this problem, we propose to increase the number of networks rather than purely scaling up the width.
-To prove it, one large network is divided into several small ones, and each of these small networks has a fraction of the original one's parameters.
-We then train these small networks together and make them see various views of the same data to learn different and complementary knowledge.
+In this case, we argue that increasing the number of networks (ensemble) can achieve better accuracy-efficiency trade-offs than purely increasing the width.
+To prove it, one large network is divided into several small ones regarding its parameters and regularization components.
+Each of these small networks has a fraction of the original one's parameters.
+We then train these small networks together and make them see various views of the same data to increase their diversity.
 During this co-training process, networks can also learn from each other.
-As a result, small networks can achieve better ensemble performance than the large one with few or no extra parameters or FLOPs. \emph{This reveals that the number of networks is a new dimension of effective model scaling, besides depth/width/resolution}.
-Small networks can also achieve faster inference speed than the large one by concurrent running on different devices.
-We validate the idea --- increasing the number of networks is a new dimension of effective model scaling --- with different network architectures on common benchmarks through extensive experiments.
-The code is available at \url{https://github.com/mzhaoshuai/SplitNet-Divide-and-Co-training}.
+As a result, small networks can achieve better ensemble performance than the large one with few or no extra parameters or FLOPs, \ie, achieving better accuracy-efficiency trade-offs.
+Small networks can also achieve faster inference speed than the large one by concurrent running.
+All of the above shows that the number of networks is a new dimension of model scaling.
+We validate our argument with 8 different neural architectures on common benchmarks through extensive experiments.
+The code is available at \url{https://github.com/FreeformRobotics/Divide-and-Co-training}.